slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 **Using `build.gradle`**

-The following build settings should be working as-is.
+The following build settings should work as-is.
 Put it in the root directory of your project.

 <Tabs groupId="socket-or-http">
 <TabItem value="socket-mode" label="Socket Mode">